Introduction to Floating Stock

 Some of the important points are:

-- The number of shares left after held by major investors and management personnel.
+- The number of shares left after being held by major investors and management personnel.
 These numbers of shares are not restricted to buying and selling.

 - The floating stocks are referred to as the number of shares available to the shareholders on a normal trading day.